Looking to manage video platform user permissions?

 Editing them will allow an admin to change their status, in between the user permission levels that includes admin status, account manager and channel manager.
 This dashboard can also be used to add permissions to users through clicking the “Add people” button.
 This will give a prompt asking for an email address and the permission level.
 Multiple email addresses can be entered, speeding up the process further if several people need permissions setup at the same level.

 If doing custom permissions, which is where account managers and channel managers are setup, a new selection will appear.
 This will include the ability to designate someone as an account manager or or channel manager.
 A search is included for channels, simplifying finding the appropriate channel for accounts that feature many of them.

-The addition of the permission system aids in managing what could be considered complex video platform needs.
+The addition of the permission system and custom roles aids in managing what could be considered complex video platform needs.
 It fosters setups that can encompass numerous managers and admins, while simplifying the addition of new user permissions as well.